Janaina-MJ/personal-blog/README.md

 ## Overview:

-This is an example of a responsive Personal blog, which includes two pages, the blog Homepage and the blog Post, using html and css only.
+This is an example of a responsive Personal blog - theme: travel, which contains three pages (the Homepage, blog Post and About Me page).
+It was done using html and css only.

 ## 👀 Check it Out: